Billionaire Profile

 2020

-Transitioned to Executive Chairman
+Transitioned from CEO to Executive Chairman.

 2022

-Retired as Executive Chairman
+Retired from Executive Chairman

 Philanthropy & Social Impact